How to Best View the Hollywood Sign:

 The most common question we receive is: What is the address for the Hollywood Sign?
 The Hollywood Sign has no address because it is not accessible by car or public transportation.
 The only options for viewing the Hollywood Sign are to hike or visit one of the viewpoints listed below.

-The Department of Recreation and Parks, along with Councilmember Tom LaBonge, Fourth District, and the Griffith Observatory, will launch a three-month promotional shuttle program to a lofty viewing area of the Hollywood Sign and Griffith Observatory.
-The promotional launch will provide shuttles every Saturday and Sunday, starting on Saturday, May 3, 2014 through the end of July 2014.
-The fee will be $7.00 per person, excluding children two years of age and under who ride free if they are sitting on the lap of an adult.
+The Department of Recreation and Parks along with Councilmember Tom LaBonge, Fourth District and Griffith Observatory, will be extending the promotional shuttle program to the Hollywood Sign Viewing Area on Mount Hollywood Drive and Griffith Observatory.
+Starting Saturday, August 2, 2014 through the end of the year, the program will provide shuttle service every Saturday and Sunday (including holidays) from 9am-4pm.
+The fee will be $10.00 per person, excluding children 2 years of age and under who are free when riding on the lap of an adult.
 Tickets available here.

 There are three hikes that offer great views of the Hollywood Sign and the surrounding city of Los Angeles.
 These hikes lead visitors up and behind the Hollywood Sign, which is the closest they can be to the letters.